-The long-awaited Euros are here for the summer and it’s time to hit up the pubs and enjoy the rowdy atmosphere once again.
-It has been a while!
-With the sun shining and newfound freedom, things are getting booked up ASAP, however, we’re here to lend a hand in planning your football outings.
-Check out our round-up of the best places to watch the Euros in Birmingham which are taking place over the months of June and July.
+This summer is set to be sports-filled and one tournament to watch is the UEFA Women’s Euros (taking place on home turf) meaning it’s time to hit up the pubs and bars and enjoy the rowdy atmosphere once again.
+With the sun shining and England being one of the teams to watch, things are getting booked up ASAP, however, we’re here to lend a hand in planning your football outings.
+Check out our round-up of the best places to watch the Women’s Euros in Birmingham which are taking place during the month of July.

-The Canal House is bringing the big screen to its outdoor terrace so you needn’t have to miss out on the Euros matches and the warm weather.
+The Distillery is bringing the big screen to its outdoor terrace so you needn’t have to miss out on the Women’s Euros matches and the warm weather.
 And it’s not a bad setting during those nail-biting moments when you may feel the need to turn away, you can always look out onto the calm waters nearby.
-The Canal House is available for walk-ins for all of the Euros games, but due to the demand for the England matches those sessions will be ticketed and require a £10 deposit with a complimentary pint of Madri, the pub’s new house Spanish lager.
-Plus, alongside the games happening you can also tuck into The Canal House’s Sunday Roast.
+The Distillery has a first come first serve basis so be quick!
+Plus, alongside the games happening you can also enjoy an Aperol Spritz slushie!

-Another gem in the Jewellery Quarter for you to watch the Euros at is Hen & Chickens.
-There’s nothing quite like a pint of local cask ale and a mighty curry whilst watching the football and luckily this curry and ale house has got us covered.
-You can munch on pakoras whilst witnessing penalties as Hen & Chickens are taking bookings to watch the tournament via their website or if you’re looking to book two tables (more than six people) you can give them a call.
+Another Broad Street establishment for you to watch the Women’s Euros at is The Brasshouse.
+There’s nothing quite like a pint of local cask ale and some pub grub whilst watching the football and luckily this pub has got us covered.
+You can munch on a pie whilst witnessing penalties or fish and chips during a free kick as The Brasshouse are taking bookings to watch the tournament via their website.

 Birmingham Bierkeller, 195-196 Broad Street, B15 1AY

-This Digbeth delight hosts a number of cinema nights so inevitably it has a rather enviable-sized screen for you to watch the Euros matches from.
+This Digbeth delight hosts a number of cinema nights so inevitably it has a rather enviable-sized screen for you to watch the Women’s Euros matches from.
 Armed with said giant outdoor screen, a huge beer garden and plenty of delicious booze, Luna Springs will be serving up what some might call a hat-trick.
-The outdoor cinema and bottomless brunch venue will be showing England’s games against Croatia, Czech Republic and Scotland, plus the big final.
+The outdoor cinema and bottomless brunch venue will be revealing its timetable of match screenings soon so get the face paint ready.

 Luna Springs, Digbeth Arena, Lower Trinity Street, B9 4AG